-Proposal Factor 2: Potential Relevance and Contributions to the Area of Interest: Will be evaluated based on the degree to which proposed studies and processes meet short and long term needs of the United States defense and essential civilian industrial base and provide a benefit to those industries.
+Subfactor 2: Potential Relevance and Contributions to the Area of Interest: The proposal will be evaluated based on the degree to which proposed studies and processes apply to the areas of interest as listed in Section 2 of this BAA and whether it meets short and long term needs of the United States defense and essential civilian industrial base and provide a significant benefit to those industries.
+If the proposed study fails to fall under the listed areas of interest, the proposal will be determined unacceptable under this subfactor.

-Proposal Factor 3: New and Creative Solutions, Technical Data and Computer Software: Will be evaluated based on the degree to which new and creative solutions to technical issues important to the area of interest are proposed as well as the degree to which technical data or computer software developed under the proposed effort are to be delivered with unrestricted rights.
+Subfactor 3: New and Creative Solutions, Technical Data and Computer Software: Will be evaluated based on the degree of creativity of idea(s), foundation in science and technology, feasibility to solutions, and the technical data and computer software of the proposed studies.
+If the proposed study does not meet the creative aspect, is not a feasible solution, or is a duplicative effort the proposal will be determined unacceptable under this subfactor.

-Proposal Factor 4: Capabilities, Related Experience, Facilities, or Techniques: Will be evaluated based on the degree to which the capabilities, related experience, techniques or unique combinations of these that are integral factors for achieving the proposed objective will successfully accomplish the area of interest.

-Proposal Factor 5: Qualifications, Capabilities and Experience: Will be evaluated based on the degree the proposed principal researcher/scientist/engineer, team leader or other key personnel who are critical in achieving the proposed objectives will successfully accomplish the area of interest.
+Subfactor 4: Qualifications, Capabilities, Related Experience, Facilities, or Techniques: The proposal will be evaluated based on the degree to which the capabilities, related experience, techniques or unique combinations of these that are integral factors for achieving the proposed objective will successfully accomplish the area of interest.
+Will also be evaluated based on the degree the proposed principal researcher/scientist/engineer, team leader or other key personnel who are critical in achieving the proposed objectives will successfully accomplish the area of interest.
+The Government will evaluate the proposed labor and skill mix to determine if it represents an effective and efficient mix of skills for successful contract performance.
+The combination of the capabilities from different types of organizations, such as academia and industry, are encouraged and acceptable.
+If the offeror has not clearly demonstrated adequate personnel, time, and/or resources to complete the proposed task, the proposal will be determined unacceptable under this subfactor.